brentyi/jax_dataclasses/README.md

 - Lack support for static analysis and type-checking.
-Static analysis for libraries like `dataclasses` and `attrs` tends to rely on tooling-specific custom plugins, which doesn't exist for either `chex.dataclass` or `flax.struct`.
+Static analysis for libraries like `dataclasses` and `attrs` tends to rely on tooling-specific custom plugins, which don't exist for either `chex.dataclass` or `flax.struct`.
 - Make modifying deeply nested dataclasses fairly frustrating.
 Both introduce a `.replace(self, ...)` method to dataclasses that's a bit more convenient than